-It’s been almost a year since I started my Airbnb Journey and now with 2 units up and running, I can say that I already gained the confidence that I need that indeed I can make this as my stable source of income.
-The last one year, I also gained Super Host Status for two consecutive assessments and now started co-hosting for others as well.
+It’s been almost 2 years since I started my Airbnb Journey and now with 2 units up and running, I can say that I already gained the confidence that I need that indeed I can make this as my stable source of income.
+The last 2 year, I also gained Super Host Status for 5 consecutive assessments and now started co-hosting for others as well.

 I did a learn a thing or two that I can share for those who want to start airbnb business.
 At first I have no idea what I am doing but soon enough I learned with my own mistakes and also with the help of other people’s advices.

 I wrote two post about my learnings in Airbnb.
 You can check it out too for later:

 So If you just got your keys and planning to open your doors to Airbnb guest from all over the world I’m super excited for you!

 Again I’m not an expert and still a newbie in Airbnb but here’s the things you need to consider when you want to start :

 - WATER AND ELECTRICITY – Once you receive your keys and accepted the unit, let the management start the water and electricity running in your unit.
 Change necessary mode of payment if you are the one paying the bills.
 Do you prefer it to be online or delivered to your mailing address where you live not on airbnb unit?